lethal233/lethal233.github.io/_pages/about.md

 # Honors and Awards

-- The First Class (Top 5%) of the Merit Student Scholarship, SUSTech, Oct.
+- The First Class (Top 5%) of the Merit Student Scholarship @ SUSTech in Oct.
 2019, 2020, 2021

-- Outstanding Teaching Assistant, SUSTech, June 2021
+- Outstanding Teaching Assistant @ SUSTech in June 2021

-- Outstanding freshmen scholarship, Third Class, SUSTech, Nov.
+- The Third Class of Outstanding freshmen scholarship @ SUSTech in Nov.
 2018

 # Research Experience